-Providing a trusted and objective extra set of eyes to help a leader evaluate a situation in order to process what path or response is most in line with the Biblical values and priorities of the leader and the organization.
+Acting as your “Chief Integrity Counsel”, we can provide a trusted and objective extra set of eyes to help a leader evaluate situations in order to process what path or response is most in line with the values and priorities of the leader and the organization.

-Helping an organization and its leaders “renew” their understanding of God’s purpose for work and business, “re-imagine” their leadership and organization aligned with its Divine “Why”, and “re-align” the organization’s core values and culture to reflect and support its re-imagined vision.
+Helping an organization and its leaders “renew” their understanding of God’s purpose for work and business, “re-imagine” their leadership and organization aligned with a bigger “Why”, and “re-align” the organization’s core values and culture to reflect and support its re-imagined vision.

 Our logo is a registered service mark that incorporates a Celtic knot sometimes referred to as the “Trinity Knot”.
 The “Trinity Knot” is made up of a three-cornered “triquetra” or “trefoil” interlaced with a circle.
 In mathematics, the trefoil knot (named after the trefoil plant—or three-leaf clover) is the simplest example of a nontrivial knot, meaning that it is not possible to “untie” the trefoil knot in three dimensions without cutting it.
 The triquetra has been used for centuries to represent the Biblical Trinity of Father, Son and Holy Spirit.
 The addition of the unbroken circle has been used to symbolize eternity and, when interwoven in the triquetra, the indivisible and equal unity of the three elements.
 We believe it is a powerful representation of integrity as “the quality or state of being complete or undivided” and of our desire to live undivided lives informed and guided by our faith in the God of the Bible.
 As a representation of the Biblical Trinity, it also symbolizes the perfect community that exists in a culture of shalom.